calef/vagrant-docker-provider-ubuntu-latest/README.md

 To use:
 1. Install docker.
+2. Install vagrant.
+3. Save a Vagrantfile that references this image.
+Use the example in this repo.
+Then "vagrant up" to start an environment.

+To build the image locally:
-2. `docker build -t vagrant-docker-provider-ubuntu .`
+1. `docker build -t vagrant-docker-provider-ubuntu .`